EmoIDE/EmoIDE_project/README.md

   emotional state(SAM) and actively record a heatmap based upon eye tracker activity.
 It also features a dashboard that displays your biometrics during the vscode session.

 <h2>How do i install and what are the requirements?</h2>
-<p>Located in the repo are a html file named 'documentation.html' which is an extended user- and technical manual</p>
+<p>Located in the repo you can find a html file named 'documentation.html' which is an extended user- and technical manual</p>